 Action 3.5 - Mapping and developing the plastics ecosystem in South Ostrobothnia.

 The aim of the project is to establish a plastics ecosystem in the South Ostrobothnia area, in which the locally formed secondary plastic waste can be effectively processed and reused in the area.
 The project will establish a collaboration platform / value chain, gather and formulate information on the properties of secondary plastic when being reused, offer companies possibility to pilot their ideas in VTT research environments, and tighten the interfaces between science, education, companies and public sector.
 The project will result in scientific understanding on the properties of recycled plastics, and demo products.
 The project will be implemented by Into Seinäjoki in collaboration with VTT.
 The target group is the plastic companies in the region.
 Partners will also include Seinäjoki University of Applied Sciences, waste management companies and trade business.Funding will be applied from AIKO (Regional innovations and experimentations programme) during March 2018.
 The project budget will be approximately 100 000 euros.
 The idea was similar with the Reuse of plastics -good practice from Denmark.
 The key actors withdraw from the project application at the last stage, so unfortunately the project did not start after all.
+The project partners will follow if other similar actions will occur in the region.

 The utilization of textile waste is still small world-wide, and also in Finland.
 It has been estimated that in Finland in 2012 71,2 million kg of textile went out of use, out of 80 % ended up as waste and 20 % to separate collection and sorting.
 Majority of waste textile ended up being burned, only 1,5 % was recycled.
 However, the new waste directive will have a major effect on the way textile waste will be handled in the future.
 By 2025, all the EU countries need to organize a separate collection for textile waste.
 There are many challenges that need to be tackled before the material of textile waste is utilized in a larger scale, e.g. the lack of actors that utilize the material, the lack of waste that is sorted and meets certain demands, the need for more effective sorting processes etc. New kind of value creation is needed which may also mean new activities and roles.
 Textiles were identified also as one of the key thematic areas in the CESME white book and the textile sorting factory HUMANITA in Bulgaria has also been an inspiration for the planning of the actions.